maeganlucas/BookNook/README.md

 These are features that are available to both author and reader users.

 ### Creating an Account
 Upon opening Book Nook, all users will be taken to the login in page.
-From there, there are just five simple steps to create an account.
+From there, there are just six simple steps to create an account.

 1. Click the _Click here to create a new user_ button.
 2. Enter your preferred name.